mikaelb-js/Receptovning/README.md

 ### Executing program

-Load the url of the page in your web server's hierarchy or just open the index.html file directly from the folder in any browser.
+Load the url of the page in your web server's hierarchy, for example in an IDE environment like VS Code.

 ## Authors